Should You Worry That Your Menopause Brain Fog Is Dementia?

 Hot flushes & Night sweats at 72%

-(as per menopause in the workplace survey House of Commons, women and equalities commitee2021-2022)
+(as per the menopause in the Workplace Survey, House of Commons, Women and Equalities Committee 2021-2022) *

-What can you help your Menopause brain Fog?
+What can you do to help manage your Menopause brain fog?

 Perimenopause symptoms like hot flashes, night sweats, and difficulty sleeping can exacerbate your menopause brain fog.
-Treating those symptoms should help with brain fog too.
+Addressing those symptoms should help improve your brain fog, too.

 We don’t expect an athlete to perform at their best if they have an injury, so accept that you will not either if you are in the middle of a menopausal brain fog episode.